WageIndicator Logo

 Income

 In accordance with the Labour Code, a worker is entitled to sick leave for up to 6 months if sickness is certified by a qualified doctor.
 An employer may dismiss an employee if the employee is on sick leave for more than 6 months.
-The Labour Law does not provide for paid sick leave however following the policy of the Ministry of Labour, employer may provide paid sick leave as follows:
+The Labour Law does not provide for paid sick leave; however, following the policy of the Ministry of Labour, employers may provide paid sick leave as follows: - 100% of wages during the first month of sick leave; - 60% of wages during the second & third months of sick leave; and - unpaid leave from the fourth to the sixth month.

 Medical Care

-Victims of work-related accidents are entitled to medical assistance (benefits in kind, medical treatment andmedication as well as hospitalization) and to all surgical assistance and prostheses deemed necessary after the accident.
-Victims of work-related accidents can benefit from more favorable conditions if there is such an agreement between the parties.
+Victims of work-related accidents are entitled to medical assistance (benefits in kind, medical treatment and medication as well as hospitalisation) and to all surgical assistance and prostheses deemed necessary after the accident.
+Victims of work-related accidents can benefit from more favourable conditions if there is such an agreement between the parties.

 Job Security